DonaldM164/NetBeatSaber/README.md

 Objective:
     - Create a recurrent neural network that generates beatmaps with a focus on interesting yet familiar block patterns.
 Tackling the generation of obstacles and light events will also lie within the scope of this project.

-    - Simplicity is key for the tool to be succesful, the user should only have to provide the song they wan't to generate a beatmap for and nothing more.
+    - Simplicity is key for the tool to be succesful, the user should only have to provide the song they want to generate a beatmap for and nothing more.
 The program should take care of the rest.